AI-Protocol-Official/Documentation/guides/fuse-pod-with-dpt/fuse-pod-with-dpt.md

 # How to fuse a Level 5 Pod with a DPT?

-A Pod, (previously known as a Personality Pod) within the AI Protocol, is an essential ERC-721 Asset.
+AI Pod, (previously known as a Personality Pod) within the AI Protocol, is an essential ERC-721 Asset.
 It plays a crucial role in the formation of a DPT [Learn more]()

 ## Prerequisites
 1. You must own a Level 5 pod.